 Where are Rogue Credit Union locations?

-Rogue has over 20 branches spread across Southern Oregon including areas such as Medford, Roseburg, the South Coast, Klamath Falls and Josephine and Jackson Counties.
+Rogue has 22 branches spread across Southern Oregon including areas such as Medford, Roseburg, the South Coast, Klamath Falls and Josephine and Jackson Counties.
 In addition, Rogue has 6 student branches in local high schools.

 How long have they been around?